Dealing with Diabetes

 Managing Your Health and Long-term Costs

-In honor of National Diabetes Month (November), now is a good time to take note of steps you can take to prevent diabetes, ways to stay healthy if you are or become a diabetic, and what financial impact the disease it may have.
+Now is a good time to take note of how to prevent diabetes, ways to stay healthy if you are or become a diabetic, and what the financial burden of diabetes may include.

 Did you know that there are two different “types” of diabetes?
 Type 1 diabetes, also referred to as “juvenile diabetes,” is a lifelong, incurable condition usually diagnosed in adolescent children; but symptoms can surface at any age and regardless of diet or lifestyle.
 It is the rarer type, given that of the more than 100 million* diabetics in the U.S., only 5% have type 1 diabetes.**